deniz-oezdemir/Spaeti-SnackEnd/README.md

 - [x] Create an AdminController to handle the admin operations
 - [x] Create endpoints for top-products and active-members
 - [x] Create AdminService to handle the admin operations

+- [ ] Create Integration tests for the services